Robert Lee Bovain Jr. -- Orangeburg

+Visitation will be held from 1 to 7 p.m.
+Friday, July 24.

-Friends may call at the residence of his sister, Hattie Mae Johnson, 219 Mayes Road, Orangeburg, and call his daughter, Rhonda Guinyard at 803-747-2972, or Simmons Funeral Home and Crematory of Orangeburg.
+Friends may call at the residence of his sister, Hattie Mae Johnson, 219 Mayes Road, Orangeburg.
+Condolences may also be expressed via telephone to his daughter, Rhonda Guinyard, at 803-747-2972, or Simmons Funeral Home and Crematory of Orangeburg.

 Online condolences may be sent to www.simmonsfuneralhome.com.